previously known as: Station Hotel, Anchor RailwayReal Ale

 CAMRA Ipswich & East Suffolk branch.

-A cosy front bar has two main drinking areas and an open fire during winter months with a larger seating and dining area to the rear (via some steps) with lower beamed ceilings.
+The pub has a cosy front bar with two main drinking areas and an open fire during the winter months, and there's a larger seating and dining area to the rear (via some steps) with lower beamed ceilings.
 Parts of the building date back to the 17th century.
 The pub also offers an open seating area to the front of the building in warmer weather.

 Lunchtime meals (not just snacks)

 Restaurant or separate dining area

 Separate public bar

 Bus stop nearby (see public transport tab for details)

 Railway station about 0.1 mile away (see public transport tab for details)